ovh/docs/pages/web/hosting/diagnosis_database_errors/guide.en-ie.md

 > **"404 ERROR MySQL server has gone away"**
 >

-This error message appears when [importing a database](https://docs.ovh.com/ie/en/hosting/restore-import-database/#importing-a-local-backup) on a [CloudDB server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).
+This error message appears when [importing a database](https://docs.ovh.com/ie/en/hosting/restore-import-database/#importing-a-local-backup) on a [Web Cloud Databases server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).
 I most cases, it is caused by the quantity of data to be imported being too large or by non-optimised SQL queries in the import script.

 To resolve this issue, you can use the following methods:

-- Increase the [amount of RAM](https://docs.ovh.com/ie/en/hosting/configure-optimise-database-server/#modifying-the-database-server-solution_1): go to the [CloudDB server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/) concerned in the `Databases` section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
+- Increase the [amount of RAM](https://docs.ovh.com/ie/en/hosting/configure-optimise-database-server/#modifying-the-database-server-solution_1): go to the [Web Cloud Databases server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/) concerned in the `Databases` section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
 Then click on the `...`{.action} button in the `RAM` section and select `Change the amount of RAM`{.action}.

 - Split your database in order to import it through multiple operations instead of one.
 (For any questions on the necessary steps, contact our [community](https://community.ovh.com/en/) or [OVHcloud partners](https://partner.ovhcloud.com/en-ie/directory/).
 We will not be able to assist you with this.)